 Moreover, these already remarkable, technologically advanced e-teaching platforms are continuing to evolve, thereby providing more and more improved experiences to trainers and trainees alike each day.

-While all online platforms are beneficial when it comes to e-learning, some serve better than others based on the needs of the parties involved.
+While all online platforms are beneficial for e-learning, some serve better than others based on the needs of the parties involved.

 For instance, if a course is to educate a younger lot of students, it will have a higher retention rate if the chosen online channel offers finer provisions for engaging learners.

-That is, younger children tend to lose attention and get distracted much more easily than older students, which is why a direct, robotic style of learning on a dull and unimaginative channel will not yield the desired results that a more creative and engaging platform will.
+That is, younger children tend to lose attention and get distracted much more quickly than older students, which is why a direct, robotic learning style on a dull and unimaginative channel will not yield the desired results that a more creative and engaging platform will.

 Therefore, every trainer and teacher needs to carefully choose the medium to publish their course.